metagunner/habheat/README.md

-# Habheath
+# Habheat
-A simple terminal UI for habit tracking with Github like heath map.
+A simple terminal UI for habit tracking with Github like heat map.
 - [Table of contents](#table-of-contents)
 - [Features](#features)
   - [Compare two commits](#compare-two-commits)